ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 and the location of the other user.
 This means, for example, that a mapset in your location can have the same name as a mapset in the other user's location and you don't have to be worried about stepping on each other toes when doing parallel computing.

+## Computational region

+For most formats, the data is imported in their full extend.
+However, the subsequent computations use extend and resolution from the (current) computational region if extend or resolution are needed.
+Most raster operations depend on the computational region while most vector operations do not.
+Sometimes, the import can be limited to only the current computational region.
+Export is usually limited to the current computational region only for rasters.

+The computational region needs to be set before the computation begins and it is associated with one mapset.
+However, there are tools to change computational region only for part of the computation.
+This is used for parallelizing or optimizing the computations or for testing.

+For large datasets, computational region allows to perform the computation for only part of the dataset.
+The individual results can be patched together later.

+It is generally a good idea to make the code region-independent as much as possible, i.e., push the computation region settings high in the code structure.
+However, for running a job, the computational region should be somewhere otherwise it will rely on whatever is the (last set) computational region in the current mapset.